CyborgCabbage/spacepunk/README.md

 ### Roadmap
 These are just some ideas for features, put in a rough order:
-1. Moon
+1. Moon.
-2. Different Gravity
+2. Different Gravity.
-3. No atmosphere
+3. No atmosphere.
-4. Venus - Jungles and Swamps
+4. Venus - Jungles and Swamps; very foggy.
-5. Mars - Desert-like, with villages and canals
+5. Mars - Desert-like, with villages and canals.
-6. Satellite/orbit
-7. Europa - An ice layer with a thriving underwater ecosystem.
+6. Europa - An ice layer with a thriving underwater ecosystem.
-8. Vulkan - An extremely firey planet, when you are out in the sun you get a heat-stroke status effect that does a numebr of bad things.
+7. Vulcan - An extremely firey planet, when you are out in the sun you get a heat-stroke status effect that does a numebr of bad things.
-9. Viridis - Extremely tall trees, low-gravity, breathable atmosphere, moss everywhere
+8. Viridis - Extremely tall trees, low-gravity, breathable atmosphere, moss everywhere.
+9. Betara - Beta 1.7.3 terrain with the option for modern caves and worldheight available in config.
+10. Alphara - In a twin orbit with Betara, similar but for alpha terrain.